 All tourists must complete a PCR test with a maximum validity of four days (96 hours) ahead of the date of departure.
-They will be required to show proof of a negative test on arrival at Dubai airports.
-If they cannot provide proof, they will undergo a PCR test at the airport.
+They will be required to show proof of a negative test before boarding and on arrival at Dubai airports.

 Agree to thermal screenings upon arrival

 All tourists will undergo thermal screenings when they arrive at the Dubai airport.
 If a traveller has symptoms, they will be re-tested, even if they bring their negative PCT test with them.